Welcome to my PlentyBread review! So you want to know whether it is a scam or legit?

 - Download Apps – up to $35 per app

-I was pretty much convinced in this model once I opened my account and saw the thing from the inside.
+I was pretty much convinced of this model once I opened my account and saw the thing from the inside.

 It looks legitimate, right?